 Trekking Poles

 With their ability to help you hike quicker, they may help increase performance.
-But if you’re wanting to get fitter from hiking, the poles may be lessening the effort and demand on your body, thereby decreasing your maximal exercise output, in turn, slightly reducing your overall improvement in fitness.
+If you’re wanting to get fitter from trekking, the poles may be lessening the effort and demand on your body, thereby decreasing your maximal exercise output, in turn, slightly reducing your overall improvement in fitness.
 But you could also argue that by using poles, they will help you conserve energy, so you could speed hike at a greater speed for longer, thereby facilitating the maintenance of a higher intensity of movement output which would help you get fitter!

 At the end of the day, it all comes down to personal preference.